Continued from Shadow and Light, Braintree, Vermont, Part II

 Since the day of the green tractor, I have returned to the farm in Braintree to meet the driver’s aunt.
 We sat in the “new house,” built in the mid-’70s, situated well with a view of the mountains through the large-paned windows lining the front.
 We drink tea and eat cookies, like those once held in the red tin.

 Silvia’s flowers continue to bloom on the hill: the iris she favored and the hydrangea with its interlaced branches that appears in the photos, but her pale yellow rose bush is gone.
 Later we walk down the road where slate fence posts stand like sentinels from the past, and we listen to the timeless trickle of water feeding the ponds.

 At the end of My Black Horse, the husband returns home from the sanitarium.
 The woman has managed to pay the mortgage while also improving the farm.
-Confident and capable she anticipates her husband’s return, ending the story with the hopeful last line, “A happy home.”
-But any confidence Silvia may have felt upon her husband’s release from the Vermont State Hospital was short lived.
-A month before their divorce was official he was readmitted.
+Confident and capable, she anticipates her husband’s return, ending the story with the hopeful last line, “A happy home.”
+But any confidence Silvia may have felt upon her husband’s release from the Vermont State Hospital was short-lived.
+A month before their divorce was official, he was readmitted.
 Silvia sold the farm three years later, finding a new house in a distant town whose address she guarded for years in fear of her former husband’s discovery.
-She continued to write, but never again did she return to the subject of either farm or husband.
+She continued to write but never again returned to the subject of either farm or husband.

 - All italicized quotes are from the Silvia Narma papers.